 My mother Pearlease Alston was a psychiatric social work supervisor in New York City.
 She exposed me to the New York City world of social welfare, the NAACP and civil rights movement growing up in Brooklyn.

 My grandfather was Ralph Wilder, a master Carpenter, member of Freemasons and Elks of Charleston in South Carolina.
 His son Allen Wilder was a member of the Alpha lodge of Freemason in New York City.
 They were care taker of some of my recreational time as a young man in living New York and summers in Charleston.
-Their time spent with me, what I saw them do and taught me about the aesthetics of nine craft, the multiple dimensions human interaction, and the honor in the tradition of workmanship was invaluable.
-It was their influence that led to me to current my decades long fellowship with one of the Rosicrucian orders.
-From the Rosicrucian and my grandfather Mr Wilder the notion of social ethics and brotherhood was nurtured.
+In my time spent with them, I saw the meaning and aesthetics of the craft.
+Within this were aspects of the multiple dimensions of human interaction.
+There seemed to be honor in the tradition of workmanship.
+In the creating and nurturing physical and social structures, we can learn much about oneself and the world in which we exist.